-FEMA is a major contributor to EMS grants as they provide state and local governments with non-disaster grants to enhance the capacity of state and local emergency responders to prevent, respond to, and recover from a major emergency.
+The U.S. Department of Health and Human Services (HHS) and the Department of Homeland Security (DHS) Federal Emergency Management Agency (FEMA) are major contributors to EMS grants, which provide state, local, and tribal governments with non-disaster grants to enhance the capacity of emergency responders to prevent, respond to, and recover from a major emergency.

-- Staffing for Adequate Fire and Emergency Response (SAFER) Firefighter Grant Program: The goal of this program is to increase the number of frontline firefighters or to rehire laid-off firefighters in order to better respond to emergencies, as well as to ensure communities have adequate protection from fire hazards.
+- Staffing for Adequate Fire and Emergency Response (SAFER) Firefighter Grant Program: To increase the number of frontline firefighters or to rehire laid-off firefighters in order to better respond to emergencies, as well as to ensure communities have adequate protection from fire hazards.

-- Emergency Medical Services for Children — Network Development Demonstration Project: This program works with states, communities, public-private partners, and families to strengthen the maternal and child health (MCH) infrastructure, assure the availability and use of medical homes, and enable continued improvement in the health, safety, and well-being of the MCH population.
+- Emergency Medical Services for Children: Works with states, communities, public-private partners, and families to strengthen the maternal and child health (MCH) infrastructure, ensure the availability and use of medical homes, and enable continued improvement in the health, safety, and well-being of the MCH population.